gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 ## Travelling Salesperson Problem

-The travelling salesperson problem (TSP) is one of the most famous combinatorial optimisation problems, perhaps due to its interesting mix os simplicity while being computationally challenging.
+The travelling salesperson problem (TSP) is one of the most famous combinatorial optimisation problems, perhaps due to its interesting mix of simplicity while being computationally challenging.
 Assume that we must visit a collection of {math}`n` cities at most once, and return to our initial point, forming a so-called **tour**.
 When travelling from city {math}`i` to a city {math}`j`, we incur in the cost {math}`C_{ij}`, representing, for example, distance or travel time.
 Our objective is to minimise the total cost of our tour.
 Notice that this is equivalent to finding the minimal cost permutation of {math}`n-1` cities, discarding the city which represents our starting and end point.

 ```{figure} ../figures/random_graph.svg